spacehackersclub/awesome-spacehackers/readme.md

 ## Jobs

 Ready to turn that sidework into your fulltime job?
-Try applying to some of-  the places below!
+Try applying to some of the places below!

 - [Jet Propulsion Labratory (JPL) Opportunities](https://www.jpl.nasa.gov/opportunities/)
 - [Blue Origins Careers](https://www.blueorigin.com/careers)